alexle/alexle.github.com/posts/2013-in-review.markdown

 12-31-2013
 /static/2013-alex-running-summary.png

 Here we are.
 The end of another year.
 I can't believe how quickly 2013 went by.
-I've read that [time passes by faster][1] as we age because our days become more routine and predictable.
+I've read [time passes by faster][1] as we age because our days become more routine and predictable.
 When we're surrounded by the usual people, work, and experiences - the details stand out less and our days merge into fleeting moments.

 Or perhaps the older we get, the more disproportionate each unit of time becomes.
 When we're 5, a year is 20% of our life experience.
 When we're 40, a year accounts for only 2.5%.
 Whatever the reason, it often seems like Ryan Seacrest is counting down another giant ball falling down all too soon.

 Life passing me by is a big fear of mine.
 I don't want to look back a couple years from now and wonder, "where did the time go".
-That's why I feel it's important for everyone to take stock of where they've been and what they've done from time to time.
-To refocus and ensure that their time and energy is spent on stuff that really matter.
+Which is why I feel it's important for everyone to take stock of where they've been and what they've done from time to time.
+To refocus and ensure their time and energy is spent on stuff which really matter.

 For me, 2013 was an amazing year.
 I overcame new challenges, visited new places, and had many great laughs and moments with my friends and family.
 It wasn't a walk in the park, but I'm glad for all the experiences, good and bad.
 Here are some personal highlights.